stormmaster9090/Lithium-Rblx/docs/API.md

 > [!Note]
 > .ChangeText() and .GetFrame() are in the process of being changed to a Method, and allowing for other parameters to be passed on the former

+>[!Tip]
+>If you are creating a plugin try using StudioService to get the users theme and then creating the UI accordingly.